 In 1987, the Bowater Mersey Paper Company established a 54 acre community park at Pine Grove in recognition of Queens County's designation as the Forestry Capital of Canada for that year.
 Walking trails are gravel and vary in width.
 Watch for tree roots on trail surfaces.
 The trails connect major points of interest to the scenic picnic area overlooking the Mersey River.
-At the picnic area you will find picnic tables, a fireplace, and an artesian well.
+At the picnic area you will find picnic tables, and an artesian well.
 Families and groups often gather here.
 The marshy cove area in the park has been designated as a duck breeding and resting area in cooperation with Ducks Unlimited.

 Trailhead: Take exit 19 off of Highway 103.
 Turn right on Highway 8.
 The park is on the left hand side of the road.
 GPS: 44.048864, -64.731531